light gray lines

 JPMorgan Chase logo

-JPMorgan Chase is one of the largest banks in the US, operating in over 100 countries.
-Being a global leader in the financial services sector, it serves millions of customers through its retail, commercial, and investment banking divisions.
-Over the past few years, JPMorgan Chase has been actively transforming its customer-facing and back-office functions with digital technology, setting a high bar for innovation among traditional banks.
+JPMorgan Chase is one of the largest banks in the United States, operating in more than 100 countries.
+In recent years, the company has actively transformed both its customer-facing services and back-office operations through digital technologies, setting a high standard for innovation among traditional financial institutions.

 Cloud-first strategy